17 February 2018

 Participants will have to book accommodation themselves for the period of the winter school.

-Participants of the univie: winter school for cultural -historical studies have the opportunity to receive a tuition waiver (scholarship) for the winter school from the University of Vienna.
+Students of the University of Vienna and its partner universities have the opportunity to receive a tuition waiver (scholarship) for the winter school from the University of Vienna.